 Enhanced Punishments for Domestic Violence with Prior Convictions

-A domestic violence second offense carries a penalty of up to 1 year in jail and/or $1,000.00 fine.
-With two prior convictions, the penalty jumps to a 5-year felony with a $5,000.00 fine, or both.
-A domestic violence becomes the more serious offense of aggravated domestic violence if there is an injury.
+A domestic violence second offense carries a penalty of up to 1 year in jail and a $1,000.00 fine.
+With two prior convictions, the maximum sentence jumps to a 5-year felony with a $5,000.00 fine or both.
+Domestic violence becomes the more serious offense of aggravated domestic violence if there is an injury.